-Yes, there is no such thing as a maintenance fee all weather surface.
-How often will depend on the type of all weather surface and the usage.
+Yes, there is no such thing as a maintenance free equestrian surface.
+How often will depend on the type of all-weather surface and the usage.

 Can I mix Equivia with my old surface?